ibm-cloud-docs/cognos-dashboard-embedded/ddeusecase_encryptdatasourceinformation.md

 Use the prefix *{enc}* on encrypted field values.
 For example: "password" : "{enc}encryptedpassword".
 Encrypted values are Base64 encoded.

-**Note:** When you use the sensitive information in modules in a new session, then you must re-encrypt that information.
-While encrypting these fields, you need to update the data sources before any saved dashboard spec is opened.
+**Note:** When starting a new session, you must re-encrypt sensitive information that is contained in modules.
+Before you encrypt these fields, you must update the data sources.
 Update the data sources by calling the *updateModuleDefinitions()* method.

 For more information on using the *updateModuleDefinitions()* method, see [Updating data source information](/docs/services/dynamic-dashboard-embedded/ddeusecase_updatedatasourceinfo.html).

-Update all modules with encrypted fields with the encrypted fields, by using the encryption key of this session.
+Update all modules with the encrypted fields, by using the encryption key of this session.